DevrelSpace/Devrel-Notebook/Developer-Experience/README.md

 * Use **correctly**
   * Use **efficiently**
     * Use **pleasantly**

+One of the concepts worth understanding and having in mind when designing APIs with proper Developer Experience is:

+**3:30:3 rule**

+* 3 seconds to understand the purpose of the API
+* 30 seconds to identify the entry point
+* 3 minutes to create an account and call the system

 APIs are primary interfaces your developers interact with so treat their design as a function.
 Remember that first impressions stick and your design amplifies your message.
 On the other hand you should be aware of bad practices too: